History of Sex in Cinema:

 This intricately-told episodic, Southern California crime caper melodrama by director John Herzfeld (his directorial debut film) was inspired by Quentin Tarantino's Pulp Fiction (1994) and noted for its sexy scenes of gorgeous, statuesque blonde sexpot and hitman's girlfriend Helga Svelgen (future Oscar-winner Charlize Theron in her feature film debut).

 In a memorable bedroom scene after a shower with wet hair, the Norwegian model appeared from the bathroom wearing lacy lingerie (a white teddy and see-through silk robe).
 Sociopathic, black glasses-wearing boyfriend Lee Woods (James Spader) asked her to stop and pose for him: "I just want to look at you.
 (He laughed) God definitely broke the mold after you, baby."
-With her long legs, she strutted over to the bed where she adopted a Basic Instinct style, open-legged pose to further entice him.
+With her long legs, she strutted over to the bed where she sat down on a chair and adopted a Basic Instinct style, open-legged pose to further entice him.
 He remarked: "Not too tall.
 It's a world that's too short" as he crawled over and kissed her kneecap and inner left thigh while she arched her back.
 He jumped up: "God, you are beautiful!" he exclaimed.

 After placing an ice cube in his mouth, he tossed her back onto the bed, and grabbed her throat - although she cautioned: "Don't put your hand around my throat...It makes me not trust you."
 He told her: "You can trust me, you can always trust me," then ripped open her gauzy top, and cooled her left nipple with the ice cube held between his teeth.
 She turned him over and reciprocated by ripping open his blue shirt while she sat astride him.
 She completely removed her top as he grabbed her breasts and they voraciously kissed.
 He added: "I guess I must really be in love with you."